danilo-leal/material-ui/docs/src/pages/getting-started/installation/installation.md

 ## Roboto font

-MUI was designed with the [Roboto](https://fonts.google.com/specimen/Roboto) font in mind.
+Material Design was designed with the [Roboto](https://fonts.google.com/specimen/Roboto) font in mind.
 So be sure to follow [these instructions](/components/typography/#general).
 For instance, via Google Web Fonts: